sebbekarlsson/BAD_DONT_USE_PIVBS/README.md

 > This is a VBScript parser/interpreter which goal is to work
 > on every platform.

+## Note
+> This project is very young and does not have full VBScript support
+> yet.
+> Please look at the "issues" tab to see problems and features that are
+> not yet implemented.

 ## Compiling and installing

         make